axeltidlund/Ad-Astra/README.md

     - Reactions between different types of damage that occur when they interact on enemies
     - Permanent upgrades, gradually unlock as you play more runs
     - Primarily offense-based
-- Procedural Generation
-    - Stitch together rooms
 - Dungeon-crawler
     - Upgrades every room / level

-### Player

-A space soldier sent from Earth to colonize new planets.

-- Responsive Movement WASD
-- Aim with mouse
-- Dashes (Possible upgrade?)
+- Procedural Generation?
+    - Stitch together rooms